Nagendra1997/mesibo-documentation/conferencing.md

 In this document, we will be using the following terms

-- Confernce - Group Call, Webinar, live streaming, etc. For the purpose of this document, we will refer all the use cases as Conference.
+- Conference - Group Call, Webinar, live streaming, etc. For this document, we will refer to all the use cases as Conference.
 - Stream - video (camera, screen, etc) and voice data
 - Participant - a user participating in the conference
 - Publishing - publishing/sending self video and voice stream to the conference